peterknezek/peterknezek/README.md

 ### Hi there 👋

-About me in one sentence: From a graphic designer and UX&UI specialist to a highly skilled software engineer with demonstrable team lead experience focused on the latest technologies in the frontend development
+About me in one sentence:  A highly skilled senior software engineer with demonstrable team lead experience focused on the latest technologies in the frontend development with past in graphic design and UX&UI field.

 - 🔭 I’m currently working on my skills in the mobile development...
 - 🌱 Currently I'm broading my skillset in the **React Native**, **NodeJS**, **Swift**